 You won't find any large hotels in this district, but you can easily get here from several districts nearby.

-China Basin is just north of this district on the K/T line.
+China Basin is just north of this district on the K and T lines.
 It's where you will find Oracle Stadium where the SF Giants play.
 It's an easy walk or train ride from here.
 Check out my China Basin page for some hotel recommendations.

-You can also visit Booking.com for pricing, availability and to read recent guest reviews for hotels all around town.
+You can also visit here for pricing, availability, and read recent reviews for hotels all around town.